 - Pisa to Siena: 1 hr 40 min

 - Rome to Siena: 2 hr 40 min

 Book your rental car here.

 Are you heading to the Amalfi Coast too?
 Check out my posts:

 Here are some options for where to stay in Siena if you use the city as a base during your Tuscany itinerary.

-This beautiful boutique style hotel is well situated in the historic old town close to the bus station.
-Includes parking and wonderful breakfast and if you’re traveling with your furry friend, they’re a great pet friendly alternative.
+This beautiful boutique-style hotel is well situated in the historic old town close to the bus station.
+Includes parking and a wonderful breakfast and if you’re traveling with your furry friend, they’re a great pet-friendly alternative.

 Hotel Italia is about a 20 minute’s walk from Piazza del Campo.
 It has vegan options for breakfast and if you tell the staff, they might just have extra vegan delights they bring out to you.
 Also this hotel accepts pets and offers parking.

 This quiet hotel is nicely decorated with pictures of Tuscany.
 Less than a kilometer from the historic center, it’s location is excellent.
 You can bring your pets and car.
 It also offers facilities for disabled guests.